confluentinc/confluent-kubernetes-examples/connector/hdfs3-sink-connector/README.md

 In this example, you'll setup the followings:
 * Hadoop server to leverage in this demo
-* Confluent Platform with Connect and HDSF 3 sink connector jar files.
+* Confluent Platform with Connect and HDFS 3 sink connector jar files.

 You will install and manage the HDFS 3 sink connector plugin through the declarative `Connector` CRD.